NerdUnited-SysOps/blockfabric-ceremony/README.md

 Keys are copied “Trust”

-Now might be a good time to talk about the Secure Keys.
-They do have a rechargeable power source, manufacturer says that the battery should last 3 years in storage, if the battery is depleted the data contained on the key is not lost or compromised, the battery must be charged before the key can be unlocked and accessed (1-3 minutes of charge before the data is available).
-Its also probably time reenforce that if the PIN code is lost or forgotten the data is not accessible (never ever, full stop), we can supply a sticky note and pen if they choose to right it down, they won’t have their phone or other electronic device at this time) thoughts here???
+Its probably time reenforce that if the PIN code is lost or forgotten the data is not accessible (never ever, full stop), we can supply a sticky note and pen if they choose to right it down, they won’t have their phone or other electronic device at this time) thoughts here???

 “Trust” rep breaks seal on new Aegis Secure Key